medic/medic-docs/development/releasing.md

 ```bash
 npm install --save google-libphonenumber@latest
 ```
   - [Export the translations](translations.md#exporting-changes-from-poeditor-to-github) for all languages from POE which pushes directly to `master` so pull these changes locally.
+Do a diff between the latest English translations and translations in the previous release to find all the ones that have been updated.
+Send the list of updated translations to Jill Shah so the other languages can be updated too.
-  - Create a new release branch from `master` named `<major>.<minor>.x` in medic-webapp, medic-sentinel, and medic-api.
+  - Create a new release branch from `master` named `<major>.<minor>.x` in medic-webapp.
 3. Set the version number from step 1 in medic-webapp kanso.json, package.json, and npm-shrinkwrap.json.
 If releasing a new major or minor, also set the versions in `master` to be the next version (e.g. `<major>.<minor+1>.0`), so that the alpha builds will have the right version.
 4. If releasing a service pack use `git cherry-pick` to merge the relevant commits into the release branch.
 5. Update the [changelog](https://github.com/medic/medic-webapp/blob/master/Changes.md) include descriptions of bug fixes, features, breaking changes, known issues, and workarounds.
 Include link to issues or further documentation where applicable.
 You may find [this script](https://github.com/medic/medic-webapp/blob/master/scripts/changelog-generator.js) useful to find issues closed since the previous release, however the script output will need a lot of curation before it's ready to publish, for example, the title should be rewritten in plain English.
 Also check that the issue...